TerriaJS/terriajs/doc/customizing/search-providers.md

 ## Location search providers

 Location search providers are used to search for locations on the map.
-TerriaJS currently supports two implementations of search providers:
+TerriaJS currently supports five implementations of search providers:

 - [`BingMapsSearchProvider`](#bingmapssearchprovider) - implementation which in background uses Bing Map search API
 - [`CesiumIonSearchProvider`](#cesiumionsearchprovider) - implementation which in background use CesiumIon geocoding API
 - [`AustralianGazetteerSearchProvider`](#australiangazetteersearchprovider) - uses `WebFeatureServiceSearchProvider`
+- [`NominatimSearchProvider`](#NominatimSearchProvider) - implementation which in background use Nominatim geocoding API
+- [`MapboxSearchProvider](#mapboxsearchprovider) - implementation which in background use Mapbox geocoding API

 Each `LocationSearchProvider support following confing options